webapicookbook/2018-two-day-workshop/prerequisites.md

 **"Everyone is welcome here."**

-While all the examples will be given in NodeJS, all platforms and languages are welcome.
+While all the examples will be given in C# and NodeJS, all platforms and languages are welcome.
 Services will be connected over HTTP so the internal code doesn't matter.
 Whether you are experienced in C#, Java, NodeJS, PHP, etc. you will be able to fully participate in all the assignments.

 **"The platform is the World Wide Web."**

 All the example services will built in NodeJS and deployed using simple github release to the heroku hosted platform.
 The details of your preferred platform, libraries, and build environment are not important.
-We'll review Heroku, Google Cloud, Azure, and AWS/Lamda in the workshop and attendees can use whatever tools and technologies they are comfortable with.
+While there will be in-class support Heroku and Azure platforms attendees can use whatever tools and technologies they are comfortable with.
 If you can deploy to the WWW, you're a winner.

-**"Freedom with Constraints"**

-It is true that attendees can use whatever languages, tools, and platforms they wish.
-However, the assignments will be carefully designed to lead everyone toward designing and implementing targeted, discoverable, and interoperable services.
-It will be a mix of "fill-in-the-blank" and "free-form" artwork.